theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiaprok.md

     ??? task "`ShigaTyper`: *Shigella*/EIEC differentiation and serotyping ==_for Illumina and ONT only_=="

-        ShigaTyper predicts *Shigella* spp serotypes from Illumina or ONT read data.
+        ShigaTyper predicts *Shigella* spp. serotypes from Illumina or ONT read data.
 If the genome is not *Shigella* or EIEC, the results from this tool will state this.
 In the notes it provides, it also reports on the presence of *ipaB* which is suggestive of the presence of the "virulent invasion plasmid".

         !!! techdetails "ShigaTyper Technical Details"